 Short circuit protection is provided for VBUS output in boost mode.
 To accept different types of load connected to VBUS and OTG adaptation, an accurate constant current regulation control is implemented for boost mode.
-In case of a short circuit on VBUS pin, the Q1 turns off and retries 7 times (Hiccup).
-If short is not removed after retries, the OTG will be disabled by clearing OTG_CONFIG bit.
+In case of a short circuit on VBUS pin, the boost turns off and retries 7 times (Hiccup).
+If short is not removed after retries, the OTG will disable by clearing OTG_CONFIG bit.
 Also, an INT pulse is sent and the BOOST_FAULT bit is set to 1 in REG09.
-When the host activates the boost mode again, the BOOST_FAULT bit will be cleared.
+Enabling the boost mode again by host, clears the BOOST_FAULT bit.